Peled-Zohar/AutoEntityGenerator/README.md

 #### &nbsp;&nbsp; Manual Installation

-&nbsp;&nbsp; Alternatively, you can install the extension by downloading the `.vsix` file from the [releases page](https://github.com/Peled-Zohar/AutoEntityGenerator/releases/tag/1.1.2).
+&nbsp;&nbsp; Alternatively, you can install the extension by downloading the `.vsix` file from the latest [release](https://github.com/Peled-Zohar/AutoEntityGenerator/releases).
 &nbsp;&nbsp; Once downloaded, double-click the `.vsix` file and follow the instructions in the VSIX installer to complete the installation.

 ## Target platforms